 Re: Justice, Equity, Diversity, and Inclusion in Committee’s Outdoor Recreation Work

 We, the undersigned organizations and individuals, are committed to advancing Justice, Equity, Diversity, and Inclusion (JEDI) principles in outdoor recreation.
-We are organizations and individuals that are leading efforts at the local, state, and federal level to increase access to outdoor recreation to those who have historically been marginalized or excluded from the outdoors.
+We are organizations and individuals that are leading efforts at local, state, and federal levels to increase access to outdoor recreation forthose who have historically been marginalized or excluded from many outdoor spaces.

-We write today to encourage the Committee to include Justice, Equity, Diversity, and Inclusion provisions in all pieces of legislation impacting outdoor recreation that come before the [House Committee on Natural Resources/Senate Energy and Natural Resources Committee].
-Further, we request the Committee hold a hearing on JEDI in outdoor recreation.
+We are writing to encourage the Committee to include Justice, Equity, Diversity, and Inclusion provisions in all pieces of legislation impacting outdoor recreation that come before the [House Committee on Natural Resources/Senate Energy and Natural Resources Committee].
+Further, we request the Committee hold a public hearing on JEDI in outdoor recreation.
 When we refer to JEDI issues, we recommend the Committee be guided by the definitions provided in Appendix I at the end of this letter.

-Second, we offer our organizations and individuals as a resource to Committee staff and members on JEDI issues.
-We can provide years of experience and expertise on JEDI issues and outdoor access, serve as witnesses at Committee hearings, and provide research, data, and other information on JEDI issues.
-A contact list of organizations and individuals is included in Appendix II at the end of this letter.
+Second, we offer our organizations and individuals as resources available to Committee staff and members on JEDI issues.
+We can provide decades of experience and expertise on JEDI issues and outdoor access, serve as witnesses at Committee hearings, and provide research, data, and other information on JEDI issues.
+While there are hundreds of organizations, and thousands of individuals who support this work, a contact list of sample organizations and individuals is included in Appendix II at the end of this letter.

-Third, we recommend the support and consideration by the Committee of the following pieces of bipartisan legislation and proposals that include JEDI provisions.
+Third, we recommend support and consideration by the Committee of the following components of bipartisan legislation and proposals that include JEDI provisions.

 Outdoors for All Act, S. 1458 (Sen. Kamala Harris D-CA)/Outdoor Recreation Legacy Partnership Grant Program Act (Rep. Nanette Barragán D-CA-44 and Rep. Michael Turner R-OH-10)